gammasoft71/xtd/docs/documentation/Portability/README.md

 # Portability

-The Portability section provide informations about Operating System supported, Compilers and Development Environment tools.
+The Portability section provides information about supported Operating Systems, compilers, and development environment tools.

-## C++17
+## C++20

-xtd support C++17 or above.
+xtd 0.2.0 and later requires **C++20 or above**.

-As of 2018, C++17 is the name for the most recent revision of the [ISO/IEC 14882](https://en.wikipedia.org/wiki/ISO/IEC_14882) standard for the [C++](https://en.wikipedia.org/wiki/C%2B%2B) programming language.
+As of 2020, C++20 is the name for the most recent major revision of the [ISO/IEC 14882](https://en.wikipedia.org/wiki/ISO/IEC_14882) standard for the [C++](https://en.wikipedia.org/wiki/C%2B%2B) programming language.

-For more information see [wikipedia](https://en.wikipedia.org/wiki/C%2B%2B17) and [cppreference](https://en.cppreference.com/).
+For more information see [wikipedia](https://en.wikipedia.org/wiki/C%2B%2B20) and [cppreference](https://en.cppreference.com/w/cpp/20).

 ## Libraries dependency